michel1991/ocp-java-11/modulars/README.md

 Additionally, the java.base module is listed since it is included automatically.
 The line ends with mandated, making option A correct.
 The java.lang is a trick since that is a package that is imported by default in a class rather than a module.

-### Which are valid calls to list a summary of the dependencies?
-(Choose all that apply.)
-* A. jdeps flea.jar
-* B. jdeps -s flea.jar
-* C. jdeps -summary flea.jar
-* D. jdeps --summary flea.jar
-* E. None of the above

-Option A will run, but it will print details rather than a summary.
-Options B and C are both valid options for the jdeps command.
-Remember that -summary uses a single dash (-).

-### Which of the following are legal commands to run a modular program where n is the package name and c is the class name?
-(Choose all that apply.)
-* A. java –module-path x -m n.c
-* B. java --module-path x -p n.c
-* C. java --module-path x -m n/c
-* D. java --module-path x -p n/c
-* E. java --module-path x -m n c
-* F. java --module-path x -p n c
-* G. None of the above

-The -p option is a shorter form of --module-path.
-Since the same option cannot be specified twice, options B, D, and F are incorrect.
-The module name and class name are separated with a slash (/).
-However, the question supplies a package name, not a module name, making option G the answer.